Arnolt Schlick: Lute settings

 As is usual for lute intabulations, none of Schlick's settings are completely faithful to their models.
 The changes range from addition of modest ornaments, as in Nach lust or Vil hinderlist, to insertions of new material, as in Mein M. ich hab and Weg wart dein art.
 One particularly important change occurs in Schlick's intabulation of Hertzliebstels pild, in which Schlick attempts a type of word painting: the words "mit reichem Schall" ("with rich sound/splendor") are illustrated by an increase in rhythmic activity.
 The three solo lute settings are all in three voices, and present three distinct ways of three-voice intabulation.
 All Ding mit radt contains numerous passages in two voices, and so serves as an introduction to playing three-voice music.
 Wer gnad durch klaff is one of Schlick's most straightforward intabulations, using most of the original material unchanged.
 Finally, Weg wart dein art is a free intabulation, with numerous ornaments, figuration and other embellishments.
-The vast majority of Schlick's lute pieces are not exceptionally virtuosic, and are somewhat easier to perform than near-contemporary lute music by Hans Neusidler and Hans Judenkönig; however, the works in the Tabulaturen cannot be used as a basis to judge Schlick's technique, since the book had a didactic aspect, and Schlick planned a second volume with more complex and difficult music.
+The vast majority of Schlick's lute pieces are not exceptionally virtuosic, and are somewhat easier to perform than near-contemporary lute music by Hans Neusidler and Hans Judenkünig; however, the works in the Tabulaturen cannot be used as a basis to judge Schlick's technique, since the book had a didactic aspect, and Schlick planned a second volume with more complex and difficult music.